Doctor Who: History

 The BBC drama department produced the programme for 26 seasons, broadcast on BBC One.
-Due to his increasingly poor health, William Hartnell, first actor to play the Doctor, was succeeded by Patrick Troughton in 1966.
+Due to his increasingly poor health, William Hartnell, the first actor to play the Doctor, was succeeded by Patrick Troughton in 1966.
 In 1970, Jon Pertwee replaced Troughton and the series began production in colour.
 In 1974, Tom Baker was cast as the Doctor.
 His eccentric personality became hugely popular, with viewing figures for the series returning to a level not seen since the height of "Dalekmania" a decade earlier.
 After seven years in the role, Baker was replaced by Peter Davison in 1981, and Colin Baker replaced Davison in 1984.
 In 1985, the channel's controller Michael Grade cancelled the upcoming twenty-third season, forcing the series into an eighteen-month hiatus.
 In 1986, the series was recommissioned on the condition that Baker left the role of the Doctor, which was recast to Sylvester McCoy in 1987.
 Falling viewing numbers, a decline in the public perception of the series and a less-prominent transmission slot saw production ended in 1989 by Peter Cregeen, the BBC's new head of series.
 Although it was effectively cancelled, the BBC repeatedly affirmed over several years that the series would return.

 While in-house production concluded, the BBC explored an independent production company to relaunch the series.
 Philip Segal, a British expatriate who worked for Columbia Pictures' television arm in the United States, had approached the BBC as early as July 1989, while the 26th season was still in production.
 Segal's negotiations eventually led to a Doctor Who television film as a pilot for an American series, broadcast on the Fox Network in 1996, as an international co-production between Fox, Universal Pictures, the BBC and BBC Worldwide.
-Starring Paul McGann as the Doctor, the film was successful in the UK (with 9.1 million viewers), but was less so in the United States and did not lead to a series.
+Starring Paul McGann as the Doctor, the film was successful in the UK (with more than 9 million viewers), but was less so in the United States and did not lead to a series.

 Licensed media such as novels and audio plays provided new stories, but as a television programme, Doctor Who remained dormant.
 In September 2003, BBC Television announced the in-house production of a new series, after several years of attempts by BBC Worldwide to find backing for a feature film version.
-The 2005 revival of Doctor Who is a direct plot continuation of the original 1963–1989 series and the 1996 television film.
+The 2005 revival of Doctor Who is a direct plot continuation of the original 1963–1989 series and the 1996 television film Doctor Who.
 The executive producers of the new incarnation of the series were Queer as Folk writer Russell T Davies and BBC Cymru Wales head of drama Julie Gardner.
 From 2005, the series switched from a multi-camera to a single-camera setup.